uesp/uesp-gamemap/public/assets/help.md

 In general however: these are the main ways to navigate between maps:

-**PC:** Hover over a location with the mouse to see its tooltip, if it has an **Internal Map** icon ( <i class="material-icons tiny">open_in_browser</i> ) then clicking on it will click into that map.
+**PC:** Hover over a location with the mouse to see its tooltip.
+Locations with a ( <i class="material-icons tiny">open_in_browser</i> ) icon will take you to different maps when clicking on them.
 To navigate back up, right click in an empty spot on the map.

 **Mobile:** Long press an empty spot on the map to navigate up to the previous map.

 ##### Map Interface

 This section describes how to use the gamemap's interface.
-If you want to hide all UI temporarily, you can press the ``Insert`` key to toggle the UI.
 ###### Searching

 **General**